 Are you wondering if the pain in your shoulder is from carpal tunnel syndrome?

 Carpal tunnel syndrome starts in the wrist and involves a compression of the median nerve.
-Below is an illustration of what this looks like.

 “Carpal tunnel syndrome cannot cause shoulder pain per se,” says Jonathan Oheb, MD, North Valley Orthopedic Institute, Chief of Orthopedic Hand and Upper Extremity Surgery.

 However, one can often get symptoms of referred pain up the arm from median nerve compression distally at the wrist.